Louisiana Woman Blog

 Top Tip

-Slowly stir the milk into the yolk mixture with a whisk so the consistency will be smooth and with little to no lumps.
+Slowly whisk the milk into the yolk mixture until smooth, with little to no lumps.

 Substitutions